Autodesk/cloud-compute-cannon/docs/DEVELOPERS.md

 These tests run in Travis CI on every pull request.

-### Running scaling tests
+There are also tests for scaling and worker management.
+These have problems on Travis CI so are only run locally (due to timing issues, Travis CI machines are quite slow):

 	./bin/test-scaling

-These have problems on Travis CI so are only run locally (due to timing issues, Travis CI machines are quite slow).

-### Postman tests and example requests
+## Postman tests and example requests

 If running locally, go to: